Bikramai/Bikramai/README.md

 - 💞️ I’m looking to collaborate on Coding and data Science
 - 📫 How to reach me ...

-Bikram is a entrepreneur, founder, investor with more than 7 years of professional experience.
+I love coding and I’m a passionate in software engineer.
+I thrive in collaborative environments where I can apply my adaptable mindset to create impactful software solutions.
 I love to learn and grow, and self development.
-I’m self-learner and student.
 I love - Travel, Family, Laptop Lifestyle, and Financial Freedom.

-I love coding and I’m a passionate in software engineer, Data analytics, and data Science.